AmadeusITGroup/kanary/README.md

 ### Traffic configuration

-In the traffic section, the can define which source of traffic is targeting the canary deployment pods.
+In the traffic section, you can define which source of traffic is targeting the canary deployment pods.
 Kanary defines several "sources":

 - `service`: canary pods are part of the pod behind the "production" service.
 - `kanary-service`: canary pods are behind a dedicated service, what is created by the Kanary controller.
 Canary pods don't received any production traffic.